 Where The Fish Is Processed

-The most reputable fish oil processing plants are in Norway where they process these smaller South American fish.
-Look for ”Product of Norway” on the label.
+The most reputable fish oil processing plants are in Norway.
+This is because they only process the smaller South American fish.
+So look for ”Product of Norway” on the label.

 Smell And Taste